 Pavement Accident Claims for Injury Compensation

 If you have suffered an injury due to an accident on a pavement, you could be entitled to receive personal injury compensation.
-At InjuryClaims.co.uk, we have a nationwide team of personal injury solicitors who have helped thousands of people make successful pavement accident claims.
+At InjuryClaims.co.uk, we work in partnership with a nationwide team of personal injury solicitors who have helped thousands of people make successful pavement accident claims.

 With pavements and footpaths across the UK covered with potholes and defects, it is no wonder that so many people trip over and sustain injuries.
 Those who are fortunate may walk away with minor cuts and bruises.
 But unfortunately, many other people are not so lucky.